sixx666voodoo/py/README.md

 # Sample Order Site

-This repository contains a simple Flask application that demonstrates an order form with an order confirmation page.
+This repository contains a tiny web application implemented with only the Python standard library.
+It presents an order form that, when submitted with an email address, returns a confirmation page showing a randomly generated code.
-When a user submits their email address, the app generates a random code and displays it as a confirmation.

 ## Running the site

-1. Install dependencies:
+1. (Optional) install dependencies – the project currently has none:

    ```bash
    pip install -r requirements.txt